korczis/iCave/README.md

 Web Interface for your Cave.

-*This is proof of concept, there is many things [to do](https://github.com/korczis/iCave/blob/master/TODO.md).*
+*This is proof of concept, there is many things [To Do](https://github.com/korczis/iCave/blob/master/TODO.md).*

 ## Preview